TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 ## Conclusion

-As illustrated, the area of dates and times is a comprehensive area that is well addressed by PostgreSQL and hence YSQL within YugabyteDB.
+As illustrated, the area of dates and times is a comprehensive area that is well addressed by PostgreSQL and hence YSQL within ZNbaseDB.
 All of the date-time data types are implemented, and the vast majority of methods, operators and special values are available.
 The functionality is complex enough for you to be able to code any shortfalls that you find within the YSQL implementation of its SQL API.